dneto1729/MUSIC_with_python/README.md

 Q: Why use uproot instead of just using ROOT directly with PyROOT?

-A: One could certainly install ROOT and with PyROOT do all the same things (using functions from NumPy, SciPy, scikit-learn, etc...).
-However, you could then ask yourself, why use PyROOT to access some functions from NumPy when ROOT already has built-in functions to do stats and numerical analysis?
+A: One could certainly install ROOT and, with PyROOT, do many of the same things (using functions from NumPy, SciPy, scikit-learn, etc...).
+However, you could then ask yourself, why use PyROOT to access some functions from NumPy when ROOT already has built-in stats and numerical analysis functions?
 First, it never hurts to have an alternative.
 Second, getting ROOT to run on Windows is always challenging; with uproot, you can open, read, and write ROOT files all within Python.
 Third, there are a ton of really cool Python packages that can do things "out of the box," which, in many cases, you would have to build from scratch to replicate with ROOT or C++.

 Q: Why should I use Python instead of the standard particle physics code ROOT?

 A: There is no difference in analyzing experimental data with ROOT or Python.
-At the end of the day you want to get some measurable (cross section, mass, charge, yield, etc...) choice of code should not matter.
+At the end of the day, you want to get some measurable (cross section, mass, charge, yield, etc...) choice of code should not matter.
 I prefer Python; most other people work with ROOT.
 If you want to see an example of some very nice ROOT scripts to analyze MUSIC data, see [MUSIC_CoMPASS_softwares](https://github.com/CFougeres/MUSIC_CoMPASS_softwares).

 Q: Why did you write these as "simple" scripts?
 Why not a library or something more like a package?

 A: I would not claim the code here is perfect or even optimal.
 This should be treated as a set of minimal viable beta scripts.
 I do plan to refactor these into a nicer format at some point.
-But, for the moment, these are here to give an idea of how to work with MUSIC data within Python.
+But, for the moment, these are here to give an idea of how to work with MUSIC data using Python.